OpenAddressesUK/theodolite/app/views/static/about/docs.md

 - **reference data**, such as list of valid post towns or postcodes, and
 - **addresses**.

-All of the data that we use is either free of third-party Intellectual Property (IP) or is fully openly licenced.
+All of the data that we use is either free of third-party Intellectual Property (IP) or is fully openly licensed.
 All provenance is tracked.

 ###Reference data

-For the Alpha phase We used four reference datasets.
-All are open data released by the public sector:
+For the Alpha phase we used four reference datasets:

 - [Ordnance Survey's "OS Locator"](http://www.ordnancesurvey.co.uk/business-and-government/products/os-locator.html), from which we source our reference table of **road names**.
 - [Ordnance Survey's "Strategi"](http://www.ordnancesurvey.co.uk/business-and-government/products/strategi.html), from which we source our reference table of **settlements (localities)**.